 - From a humane perspective, managers want their team members to feel good and succeed.

 - Happy agents equal better customer service, equals better business results.
-Listen to Employee Experience Comes First by Annette Franz if you’re interested in this topic.

 - Stressful jobs are bad for employee retention and loyalty.
 To expand on this topic, Nathan Meunier has looked into other factors affecting customer service employee retention.

 Unfortunately, not all managers truly acknowledge the fact that customer service work is stressful.
 And, those who do, often don’t know what to do about it.

 There are a number of things you can do to avoid agent burnout.
 In order to find ways to combat stress in your customer service team, we need to look at the causes and possible solutions together.

 The pressure of time pushes agents towards burnout